-Since 2013, the Next Generation Leaders program has trained 44 leaders from around the world in values, ethics and character-driven leadership.
+Since 2013, the Next Generation Leaders program has developed 65 leaders from around the world in values, ethics and character-driven leadership.
 The result is a global network of emerging leaders who shape the world we will inhabit in the future.
 Navigate the following map to learn more about them and their work.